FuelLabs/sway/docs/src/blockchain-development/hashing_and_cryptography.md

 # Calling Contracts

-The Sway standard library provides easy access to hashing (namely `sha256` and Ethereum compatible `keccak256`) operations and Ethereum-compatible Secp256k1-based signature recovery operations.
+The Sway standard library provides easy access to a selection of cryptographic hash functions (`sha256` and Ethereum-compatible `keccak256`), and Ethereum-compatible secp256k1-based signature recovery operations.

 ## Hashing